 Wakatipu U3A Performance Music Group

-We have been having fun sessions together twice a month since 2017 and have led singalongs at our Christmas luncheons.
+We have been having fun sessions from 2017.
+We get together twice a month 2nd & 4th Tues at 1.30pm and at Christmas luncheons have led singalongs.

 Bay of Islands U3A Singing for Fun 1st Tues 10 am